JAPAN FAST FACTS

 Electrical Adapters: The electrical outlets in Japan are at 100 volts.
 Hence, it is different from North American and Central European outlets.

 Due to their isolationist history, Japan had limited influence from the outside world.
 It developed thriving castle towns and cities, and some of their buildings date back hundreds of years.
+To make the most of your experience, you need to check out one or all of the attractions that are listed below:

 The Shrines and Temples of Japan: Part 2, Horyuji and Nara – While off the beaten track, they had some of the coolest sites in Japan